Aider-AI/aider/README.md

 ## GPT-4 vs GPT-3.5

 Aider supports all of OpenAI's chat models.
-You can choose a model with the `--model` command line argument.
+You can choose a model with the `--model` command line argument or use `/model <alias/model>` command in chat.

 You should probably use GPT-4 if you can.
 For more details see the [FAQ entry that compares GPT-4 vs GPT-3.5](https://aider.chat/docs/faq.html#gpt-4-vs-gpt-35).